Best Cities in Europe For Solo Female Travelers

 And no other continent is as great for solo traveling as Europe.
 The continent is so compact with so many great cities to travel to that it is my first pick for solo traveling.

-Public transportation is great, you can get around easily, it is generally safe, and there are so many amazing cities and sights that you will never get bored….
-Okay, prices here tend to be higher than in Southeast Asia, but it has its perks.
+Public transportation is great, you can get around easily, it is generally safe, and there are so many amazing cities and sights that you will never get bored… Okay, prices here tend to be higher than in Southeast Asia, but it has its perks.

-So, whether you are looking for a trip around Europe or for just a weekend getaway – here are my tips for the best cities to travel solo in Europe.
+So, whether you are looking for a trip around Europe or just a weekend getaway – here are my tips for the best cities to travel solo in Europe.

 Where to Go Solo in Europe?
 Here are the Best Cities in Europe for a Solo Trip